MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/force-bing-index.md

 ---
 title: Generate answers from public data using Bing search (preview)
-description: Learn how to trigger Microsoft Bing to index the content of your Power Pages site immediately after you add a chatbot. ms.topic: how-to ms.date: 02/07/2023
+description: Learn how to trigger Microsoft Bing to index the content of your Power Pages site immediately after you add a copilot. ms.topic: how-to ms.date: 02/07/2023
 author: nageshbhat-msft